 The application you choose is described shortly along with the ratings.
 The options for browsing available applications and displaying installed applications are also provided below it.
 Click on ‘Continue’ to proceed further.

 - You will have to then select an installer source file.
 Here, just for example, I selected Microsoft Word 2007 Windows application and thus, its .exe file must be selected as installer file.

 - On clicking ‘Continue’, the last step of installing your app will begin.
 As you can see in the image below, the fonts of Word 2007 are being installed.

 Once the installation is successfully completed, you will get a ‘Run Command’ window.
 Browse and choose the .exe file and click on ‘Run’, which uses the MS Word bottle to run the application.

+What is Wine?
 Wine is another runtime environment that is used to run windows apps on Linux platform developed by Winetricks.
-Following are the steps to install Wine and gradually, run Windows apps through Wine tool.
+If you are worried about How do you install Wine on Linux?
+Then following are the steps to install Wine and gradually, run Windows apps through Wine tool.

 1. Open the terminal and enter the command:

 You will have to wait as it will take some time.

 2. Accept the Wine License and enter yes [y] to continue.
 The Wine thus gets installed.
 On opening the Wine tool, you will be asked about your task as to what would you want to do.
 Select ‘Install an app’ to install windows app.